airbus-cert/Yagi/README.md

 cmake --build . --target package --config release
 ```

-Then a new `yagi-1.0.0-win64.msi` will be generated.
+A new `yagi-1.0.0-win64.msi` will be generated.
 It will contain all the necessary dependencies to install the plugin.

 #### Development

-To generate a dev environment you need to generate the Visual Studio solution:
+To create a dev environment you need to generate the Visual Studio solution:

 ```
 git clone https://github.com/airbus-cert/Yagi --recursive